facelessuser/Rummage/docs/src/markdown/usage.md

 ![Content Tab](images/content_tab.png)

 !!! tip
     You can hide/show columns by right clicking the list header to get a special context menu.
 You can then deselect or select the the column(s) you wish to hide/show respectively.
+You can also reorder the columns if desired.

 ## Regular Expression Tester